-While there are many options available for studying Latin at home, this course offers something new and unique:
+While there are many options available for studying Latin at home, this course offers a unique and living approach:

 A beginning Latin experience tailored specifically for the Charlotte Mason homeschool.